partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 - Send a `handlerData` event with PayPal's domain (www.paypal.com)
 - Send a `createFetch` event for PayPal's dashboard

 At that point, the malware author now has my session token, and could choose between executing requests remotely or on their own infrastructure (as they also have my browser information).
 If they chose to execute remotely, they would simply need to send more `createFetch` events to collect context (ex. how much money is in my account) and then POST transfer requests to PayPal's API.
-The only protection I have is that _maybe_ PayPal would ask me to reenter my password if the transfer account was large enough or the user is not known - which UAS (thankfully) wouldn't be able to bypass...
+The only protection I have is that _maybe_ PayPal would ask me to reenter my password if the transfer account was large enough or the user is not known - which extensions running in the background (thankfully) wouldn't be able to bypass without your password.

-That is, unless it was updated to.
-Modify money transfer requests so they will be sent to an attacker-controlled account would be a trivial change, and is functionally similar to how `handler` (from not-malicious UAS) and `handler2` hook to outgoing requests for rewriting.
-Further, it's unlikely that this behavior would be detected by Google's automatic and manual review processes, since they haven't detected this malware lurking on the Chrome Web Store.
+However, it could be updated to have functionality which would bypass the need for your password.
+Modifying money transfer requests so they will be sent to an attacker-controlled account would be a trivial change, and is functionally similar to how `handler` (from the clean version of User-Agent Switcher) and `handler2` hook to outgoing requests for rewriting.
+Further, it's unlikely that this behavior would be detected by Google's automatic and manual review processes, since they haven't detected the techniques used by this malware - as long as the hook was written similarly and didn't directly reference PayPal, it would probably be approved without a second thought.

 ## Taking Action